 If you're a member of the press, a free-lance blogger, or a curious music fan, this page will probably answer a lot of your questions.
 If you have questions this page doesn't answer, though, you can also email Dave directly at the following address:

-The 4/5/17 edition of the Vestal Town Crier featured a story about Dave's YouTube video If I Was You, and you can view that article here.
+The 11/22/17 edition of the County Courier (Broome County, NY) featured a story about Dave's YouTube video If I Was You, and you can view that article here.
+Earlier in the year, the 4/5/17 edition of the Vestal Town Crier also included a write-up about the video, and you can view that one here.

 Dave's press kit includes a bio page, a one sheet for Dave's latest CD Who Said What, and 3 photos.
 Click here to download the EPK as a zip file.
 If you prefer, you can view and/or download the bio page separately, as well as the Who Said What one sheet.